How to Fix a Hotpoint Dryer That's Not Heating Up Published 07/06/2010

 If you find that your tumble dryer isn’t heating, or is blowing cold air, it’s almost certain that the problem is with the thermostats or with the element.
 We recommend that you replace both at the same time and that’s what I’m going to do in this video.

-Now, first things first.
-Make sure your tumble dryer is unplugged...you don’t want to electrocute yourself!
 Now, both the thermostats and the element are located behind this back panel so I’m going to remove that, as well as the side panel.
-I also need to remove the top panel in order to remove the side panel and that’s what I’m going to do now.
+I also need to remove the top panel in order to remove the side panel, and that’s what I’m going to do now.

 Now we’ve removed the back panel, we can see the old element and the old thermostats.
-And here, we have our new element and new thermostats.
-Now there’s two very important things about these thermostats:
+Here, we have our new element and new thermostats.
+Now there are two very important things about these thermostats:

 1. They must be wired correctly-to do this, consult your thermostat documentation.